Esteban-Rocha/SSH_Automatic_Add_Key/README.md

 $ chmod +x ssh_add.sh
 ```
 + Merge .bashrc to your own bashrc or .bash_profile as it corresponds to your distro.
-+ Customize password and path info on ssh_add.sh:
++ Customize password and path info on ssh_add.sh
 + Enjoy!